-The Office of Job Corps annually reviews and revises its performance management system to ensure it continues to support program goals and DOL priorities and meet Job Corps' federal reporting requirements.
+The Office of Job Corps annually reviews and revises its performance management system, so it continues to support program goals and DOL priorities and meet Job Corps' federal reporting requirements.
 Over the years, Job Corps revised its performance management system to reflect programmatic changes, account for current labor market conditions, and ensure effective delivery of services to students, while keeping the system relatively stable.

-Job Corps' OMS has historically served the program in focusing on key metrics, improving performance on measured outcomes, and meeting program management requirements.
-Over PY 2018 and PY 2019, Job Corps implemented a major revision to its OMS to further align with WIOA reporting requirements and strengthen focus on driving students' long-term career outcomes and upward economic mobility.
+Job Corps' performance management system has historically served the program in focusing on key metrics, improving performance on measured outcomes, and meeting program management requirements.
+Over PY 2018 and PY 2019, Job Corps implemented a major revision to its OMS to further align with WIOA reporting requirements and strengthen focus on driving students' long-term career success, financial success, and upward economic mobility.
+Job Corps instituted a reduced number of measures, closely aligned with the primary measures reported under WIOA, and significantly increased emphasis on measures that support Job Corps' mission of placing students in meaningful jobs or further education.
 (Please see Attachment 1 of Appendix 501 - Attachments for more information on the primary measures required under WIOA.)

-With the emergence of the novel coronavirus (COVID-19) in early 2020 Job Corps and DOL leadership decided to enact no changes to the OMS for PY 2020 and PY 2021.
-As such, the PY 2019 policy remained in effect for these two program years.
+The emergence of the novel coronavirus (COVID-19) in 2019 created an unprecedented and unpredictable environment for the Job Corps program.
+The actions taken by Job